 One of them is simply the fact the former enables IoT connectivity in licensed spectrum, and the latter doesn’t.
 Yet, on a level of applications, there is quite some overlap (details to look at when picking a solution include latency, mobility, network support and QoS, indoor and underground coverage, power-saving techniques, and of course the requirements of your application and ample practical and business reasons).

 While the Ericsson Mobility Report November 2019 looks at all mobile network technologies for all purposes, including IoT, and most attention obviously goes to 5G, recently again touted as a critical enabler of the smart factory, the report also looks at those ‘massive IoT’ technologies.

-On a side note: in a context of IoT and IIoT, 5G is certainly not here yet and despite the focus on use cases in Industry 4.0 and, obviously, automotive, to mention a few, a first major 5G cellular IoT use case will be homeland security with surveillance (cameras) as Berg Insight points out.
+On a side note: in a context of IoT and IIoT, 5G is certainly not here yet and despite the focus on use cases in Industry 4.0 and, obviously, the automotive industry, to mention a few, a first major 5G cellular IoT use case will be homeland security with surveillance (cameras) as Berg Insight points out.
 The reason why NB-IoT and Cat-M/eMTC/LTE-M (the terms are often used interchangeably) and thus massive IoT are deemed necessary for 5G, by the way, is that both will support in-band deployment with 5G NR.

 Before looking at those massive IoT connectivity forecast, a few words on the present and past of 3GPP standards NB-IoT and eMTC.
 NB-IoT and LTE-M networks have been rolled out by mobile network operators (MNOs) across the globe, and many are still in the process of doing so.